michu-dunat/java-advanced-techniques/README.md

 The processing.Status class is used to represent the processing status (this class is declared so that its attributes are read-only after the status is created).

 The processing is implemented in a lagging thread in order to be able to monitor the current status of the processing (on ProgressBar).

+## Lab05

+I implemented an application with a graphical interface (JavaFX) that allows you to perform cluster analysis on tabular data.
+This application enables:
+- adding, deleting and displaying tabular data,
+- selecting the algorithm with which they will be processed,
+- displaying the processing results.

+Implemented algorithms:
+- determination of the type of number (real number, complex number or imaginary number),
+- definition of a quarter of a point.

+During the implementation, I used the Service Provider Interface (SPI).
+More precisely, using the SPI approach, I provided the application with the ability to load classes implementing a given interface after the application was build itself.
+These classes (with selected cluster analysis algorithms implemented) are provided in .jar files.
+Two versions of the project were created: standard and modular (Java 9).